MAPF-Competition/Benchmark-Archive/2023 Competition/Problem Generator/markdown/Tutorial.md

     └── city.domain

 ```
 Each problem instance in this repository comprises four essential files: a map file delineating the environment, an agent file specifying initial configurations, a task file containing assigned tasks and  a JSON file detailing the paths to the map, agent files, and task files.
-A benchmark consists of multiple such instances on a designated map.
+A benchmark is a collection of problem instances that all share the same map.

  An example JSON file is available in [sortation_large.json](../2023-main/warehouse.domain/I-06.json).
 It looks as follows.